chandanhpcic/docs/source/manual/how-tos/transparent_bridge.rst

 Requirements
 ------------

--  For this howto we need a basic installation of OPNsense with factory defaults as a starting point.
+-  For this howto we need a basic installation of Reticen8 with factory defaults as a starting point.
 -  And an appliance with 2 physical interfaces.